Position paper

 A position paper (sometimes position piece for brief items) is an essay that presents an arguable opinion about an issue – typically that of the author or some specified entity.
-Position papers are published at academia, in politics, in law and other domains.
+Position papers are published in academia, politics, law and other domains.
 The goal of a position paper is to convince the audience that the opinion presented is valid and worth listening to.
 Ideas for position papers that one is considering need to be carefully examined when choosing a topic, developing an argument, and organizing the paper.

 Position papers range from the simplest format of a letter to the editor, through to the most complex in the form of an academic position paper.
 Position papers are also used by large organizations to make public the official beliefs and recommendations of the group.

 Academia

 Position papers in academia enable discussion on emerging topics without the experimentation and original research normally present in an academic paper.
 Commonly, such a document will substantiate the opinions or positions put forward with evidences from an extensive objective discussion of the topic.